 Professor Gregory Lyon

-Dr. Lyon is an assistant teaching professor at Georgetown University’s McDonough School of Business, a member of the MSBA program team, and MSBA’s computing and technology faculty advisor.
-He has served as a data science consultant for several projects ranging from survey research to global workforce development to regulatory compliance and has taught programming and data science to students of all levels including graduate students and working professionals.
-Prior to Georgetown, he received his Ph.D. from Rutgers University and was a postdoctoral researcher in data science and survey research at Tufts University.
+Dr. Lyon is the Assistant Director for the Master of Science in Business Analytics (MSBA) and Assistant Teaching Professor in Business Analytics at the McDonough School of Business.
+He has served as a data science consultant for projects ranging from survey research to global workforce development to regulatory compliance and has taught programming, analytics, and data science to students of all levels, including graduate students and working professionals.
+Dr. Lyon also holds multiple certifications in cloud computing and analytics including AWS cloud architecture (SAA-C02) as well specialized AWS cloud certifications in machine learning (MLS-C01) and data analytics (DAS-C01).
+Prior to Georgetown, he earned his Ph.D. at Rutgers University and was a postdoctoral researcher in data science and survey research at Tufts University.

 Capstone Partnership Opportunities

 The McDonough School of Business at Georgetown University is always seeking additional partners for the MSBA Capstone Project.
 The MSBA program accepts proposals each spring for additional Capstone Project partner organizations.